richsoni/www-richsoni.com/_songs/the-girl-who-laughs-at-the-moon.md

 On a warm eve
 I start to believe
 This Old World
-Got not time to whistle my tune
+Aint gonna twirl to the beat of yer tune
 So, I chastise the town
 And they call me a clown
 Like the girl who laughs at the moon